shubh0811/Working-of-the-LED-using-LDR/README.md

 the voltage to go further.
 In case of night or shadow the LDR's resistance decreases and the LED starts glowing.

+#### Light Dependent Resistor(LDR) Applications:

+The important applications of LDR are,

+1. LDRs are used in Light Sensors

+2. LDR is also used in some cameras to detect the presence of the light.

+3. LDRs are used Ligh Intensity measurement meters.

+4. In the manufacturing industry, LDR is used as a sensor for the counting of the packets moving on a conveyor belt.

+5. LDRs are also used in Light Activated Control Circuits.

+6. LDRs are used in Street Lights which are automatically turn ON in the night time.

 ## COMPONENTS USED
 1)LED